Shadow12347/Rick-O-Shea/README.md

 ### Who is _Rick O'Shea_?

 Rick O'Shea is a teenage Irishman.
 On one cold and stormy night, Rick felt a strange sensation, like something had gone very, very wrong.
 In the morning, he woke with a start. _Where am I?_ he said, touching the dried blood on his forehead.
 Around him is an unfamiliar bedroom.
-Grabbing the bizarre plasma gun on the nightstand, he opens the door to investigate, finding a disturbing house full of creatures.
+Grabbing the bizarre-looking plasma gun on the nightstand, he opens the door to investigate, finding a disturbing house full of creatures.
 He realizes one thing.
 He needs to get out now.

 <br>